kejonaMC/GeyserUpdater/README.md

 - Jens
 - YHDiamond

+Special thanks to:
-Special thanks to rtm516 who helped us with basically everything.
+- rtm516; who helped us with basically everything.
 Without him this project wouldn't even have a readme.
+- Konica; who did alot of work on the updater code.

 Note: This is NOT an official GeyserMC plugin.
 It is made to work with GeyserMC but it is not maintained or produced by GeyserMC.
 If you need support with this plugin, do not ask Geyser devs, and instead, go to our Discord server linked above.